Soil Residual Herbicide Options After Soybean Emergence

 Warrant is an acetochlor-based residual herbicide that can be applied post-emergence in soybean after soybeans are completely emerged, but before they reach R2 (initiation of flowering) growth stage.
 It can be applied at 1.25 to 2 quarts per acre, depending on soil texture and organic matter content.
 The optimum timing and rate of application is when soybeans are V2 to V3 stage at 1.5 quarts per acre.
 Warrant is a residual herbicide, so it must be tank-mixed with a foliar active herbicide to control existing weeds.

 Warrant Ultra is a premix of acetochlor (Warrant) and fomesafen (Flexstar).
-In Nebraska, Warrant Ultra can be applied only in counties East of or intersected by U.S. Highway 281) Fomesafen has foliar activity; therefore, it can provide control of existing weeds if they are less than 4 inch tall.
+In Nebraska, Warrant Ultra can be applied only in counties east of or intersected by U.S. Highway 281) Fomesafen has foliar activity; therefore, it can provide control of existing weeds if they are less than four inches tall.
 It is a contact herbicide, so enough coverage is needed.
 Acetochlor (Warrant) will provide residual control of number of weeds.
 Warrant Ultra can be applied up to R2 (full flowering) soybean growth stage.

-Zidua is a selective rate-dependent residual herbicide for control of annual grasses, broadleaf and sedge weeds.
-It can be applied to soybean at 1st trifoliate leaf stage to 6th trifoliate leaf stage.
-Do NOT apply Zidua to soybean from emergence (at cracking) through unifoliate stage or injury may occur.
-The early post-emergence application rate is in a range of 1 to 3.5 oz per acre, depending on soil texture.
-Zidua has no foliar activity, so it must be tank-mixed with foliar active herbicide for control of existing weeds depending on soybean trait planted.
+Zidua SC is a liquid formulation of Zidua.
+It is a selective residual herbicide for control of annual grasses, broadleaf and sedge weeds.
+It can be applied to soybean from pre-plant to sixth trifoliate leaf stage.
+The post-emergence application rate is in a range of 2 to 3.5 fl oz per acre, depending on soil texture.
+Zidua has no foliar activity, so it must be mixed with foliar active herbicide for control of existing weeds depending on soybean trait planted.